aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

 #### Oracle JDK 17
 We will use JDK as our SDK to compile Java and Scala code in this course.

  1. Download the compressed archive that is right for your operating system from the [JDK download page](https://www.oracle.com/java/technologies/downloads/#java17).
+You can also try this [Link](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

     *Note*: For Mac users, make sure to choose ARM64 if your device runs on an M* chip and x64 if it runs on Intel.
  2. Decompress the archive in the course directory.